The mail came: a thick manilla envelope with my name on it. I picked it up and read the return address:

 There was no eBay in those days, no Internet, so these dealers had no regular place to display their stock to the public.
 Everett gave them that.
 They paid a certain monthly fee per bookshelf occupied – which was low, this being Everett – and put a special code in all their stock.
 At the end of the month, Everett would give them the proceed from any books of theirs that had sold, sans rent.

 Everett’s idea worked; the store drew book collectors and dealers from throughout the Bay Area.
-If you wanted to talk books, that was the place to go.
+If you wanted to talk books on a Saturday afternoon, that was the place to go.
 LK and I rented some shelf space together there, and sold a lot.
-I’m sure Everett didn’t get rich, but – that never seemed to be the point.
+I’m sure that Everett didn’t get rich, but – that never seemed to be the point.

 Linguist, scholarly bookman, slipshod bookstore owner, absurdist, benefactor to others: the man had a lot of sides.
 He was a politician, too, or pretended to be.
 He ran a dada campaign for city council in Walnut Creek on the Fun and Games ticket.
 His slogan: ”Vote for Everett Cunningham, the Cunning Linguist.”